 Will I have access to a computer for word processing or email?
 Should my child bring a personal computer to JBA?

-There is a computer lab available in the residence hall.
+There is a computer lab available in the library for use during free time.
 Computer labs needed for class work will be provided on campus as well.
-Students should not bring computers or laptops to campus as they will not be needed to support student work.
+Students may also bring computers or laptops to campus.
 Students will be actively engaged throughout the day and will rarely have the opportunity to engage in any computer-based work outside of that conducted in labs or structured group work.

 My child requires a special diet.
 Are special meal plans available?